tinijs/tinijs/apps/tinijs.dev/content/ui-posts/512002 - link/index.md

 ### Handle active links

-By default the `tini-link` component acts similar to the native anchor element, but with the ability to handle the active status of the link.
+By default the `tini-link` element acts similar to the native anchor element, but with the ability to handle the active status of the link.
 The active status can be set by using the `activeFull`, `activeStartsAuto`, `activeStartsWith`, `activeEndsWith`, `activePatterns` and `activeIncludesSearchParams` properties.

 The active status is evaluated initially and updated on route changes, reflected by the `linkIsActive` attribute, therefore it can be used to style the link based on its active status.